Know Your Rights: Same-Sex Marriage

 Yes.
-Being in a registered domestic partnership may protect you if you travel or move to another state that will recognize a domestic partnership but not a marriage.
+Being married will protect you if you travel or move to another state that will recognize a marriage but not a domestic partnership.

 13. Can I marry my current partner if I have a civil union or registered domestic partnership with my former partner?

 No. Before you marry your current partner, you need to terminate or dissolve the previous legal relationship first.
 If you are in a civil union or registered domestic partnership with another person, any marriage to a second person will be invalid.
 Consult an attorney if you have questions about how to terminate a legal relationship with a former partner.